 26. Cosmas and Damian, Opt.
 Mem.

 27. Vincent de Paul, Memorial

 28. Wenceslaus; Lawrence Ruiz and Companions; St. Simón de Rojas O.SS.
 (Spain), Opt.
 Mem.

 Focus of the Liturgy

-The Gospel readings for the Sundays in July 2019 are taken from St. Luke — all are from Year C, Cycle 1.
+The Gospels for the Sundays in September 2019 are taken from St. Luke and are from Year C, Cycle 1.

 Highlights of the Month

 During September, as in all of Ordinary Time (formerly known as Time After Pentecost), the Liturgy does not focus on one particular mystery of Christ, but views the mystery of Christ in all its aspects.
 We follow the life of Christ through the Gospels, and focus on the teachings and parables of Jesus and what it means for us to be a follower of Christ.
 During Ordinary Time we can concentrate more on the saints and imitate their holiness as Christ’s followers.